Spring Break on a British Virgin Islands Flotilla Cruise

 What’s Included in Your Package

-- A private or shared cabin aboard a Moorings 51.4
+- A private or shared cabin, or the full boat purchase as described above, aboard a Moorings 51.4

 - Split provisioning including all breakfasts, lunches, snacks and three dinners aboard